asobti/kube-monkey/README.md

 Patterns are checked when the config loads, and a malformed one stops kube-monkey from starting.

+Because the lists hold patterns, kube-monkey lists workloads across the whole cluster and applies the lists to the result.
+It therefore needs permission to list deployments, statefulsets and daemonsets cluster-wide, which the Helm chart grants.
+An install that limits kube-monkey to a Role in each namespace will log an error and schedule nothing.

 To disable the blacklist provide `[""]` in the `blacklisted_namespaces` config.param.
 The whitelist is off by default, which is `[""]` in `whitelisted_namespaces` and means every namespace.